Rachel Sarah Herz: Background

 Rachel Herz completed her undergraduate degree in psychology and biology at Queen's University in Kingston, Ontario, and an MA and PhD in the Psychology Department at the University of Toronto.
 After completing her PhD in 1992, she won a Natural Sciences and Engineering Research Council (NSERC) Post-Doctoral Award and took her research to the University of British Columbia.
 In 1994, she received the Ajinomoto USA Inaugural Award for Promising Young Scientists and joined the Monell Chemical Senses Center in Philadelphia as an assistant member.

 In 2000, Herz joined the faculty at Brown University, first as a member of the Psychology Department and now as an adjunct assistant professor in the Department of Psychiatry and Human Behavior of Brown University Medical School.
-She is also part-time faculty in the Department of Psychology and Neuroscience at Boston College.
-Herz is a TED-X speaker and since the mid-1990s, Herz has been consulting for many of the world's leading multinational fragrance and flavor companies and regularly lectures to national and international audiences.
+She was part-time faculty in the Department of Psychology and Neuroscience at Boston College from 2013-2022.
+Herz is a multiple TED-X speaker and since the mid-1990s Herz has been consulting for many of the world's leading multinational fragrance and flavor companies and regularly lectures to national and international audiences.

 In 2004 Herz had to change her relationship with Brown University to a more limited involvement so that she could pursue other creative enterprises.
 It was at this time that she began writing The Scent of Desire: Discovering Our Enigmatic Sense of Smell (William Morrow/Harper Collins Publishers) as well as working on other means to educate and stimulate the general public about the chemical senses.
 Her commercial ventures include The Educated Palate.

 Herz has Canadian and American citizenship.
 Her father was the mathematician Carl S. Herz.